Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Results

 As our setup is in thermal pressure balance, there is a direct correspondence between the density and the temperature contrasts.
 Gas with a density $\hat{\chi}$ higher than the initial wind density will have a temperature of $\frac{1}{\hat{\chi}}$ times the initial wind temperature.
 For the higher density contrast case studied here $(\chi = 100)$, our intermediate-temperature range yields temperatures that do no overlap with the density range which counted towards the mass of dense gas in \S\ref{sec:results-dense_mass}, however, for the lower density contrast $(\chi = 10)$ the upper half of this range overlaps with the dense gas density range.

-In the absence of radiative cooling, the only mechanisms that can produce this intermediate-temperature gas are numerical mixing and adiabatic expansion.
+In the absence of radiative cooling, this intermediate-temperature gas can be produced by the density changes due to the initial shock, at later times the only mechanisms that can produce this gas phase are numerical mixing and adiabatic expansion.
 Hence, the peak occurs when the dense gas mass decreases rapidly.

 In Figure \ref{fig:intermediate_temp}, similar to Fig. \ref{fig:dense_mass}, we see the dichotomy between the lower and higher density contrasts.
 For $\chi = 10$ there is a large amount of variation, whereas for $\chi = 100$ all methods are in reasonable agreement except the three SPH simulations.